orangenapple/gatsby-ghtest/content/posts/2017-12-11--getting-better-prices/index.md

 * weekly cow sales info
 * all topics in this guide unlocked

 For those wishing to stay on top of the market in Kenya, it's a must!

 ---
 ### Read more topics
 There are number of other important topics in this guide:

 * [Preventing and treating milk fever](/preventing-and-treating-milk-fever) ⭐ - Guidance on milk fever issues
-* [Feeding your cows - basics](/feeding-your-cow-basics)  ⭐- Understand the basics of feeding
+* [Preventing and managing bloat](/preventing-and-managing-bloat)  ⭐- understand how to spot this issue
-* [Feeding milking cows](/feeding-milking-cows)  🔒- Know best feeds for milking cows
+* [Understanding breeds](/understanding-breeds)  🔒- Know the basic differences, pros and cons

 ...or you can just [see all topics](/)